mewhubHawk/SpanishQUiz-2/index.md

   * the first time you will need to give a file name
   * save the file to a memory stick if you need to transport it

+***
-# 2 INPUT, PROCESSING AND OUTPUT
+# 2 Playing with Strings

 Python is fun and a lot of it just makes sense!

-Everything in Python is an ```object```, with a uniform interface.
-Which means everything you make comes with functions built in, and anything you might like to try probably has a library to help.
-Hmmm, what does that sentence mean???

 You have spent all your school life writing and so have expectations about what words and sentences (called character strings in programming) can do.

+Copy these into repl.it and see what happens.

 ```
 # 'greetings' is a variable
 greetings="hello katia"

+print(greetings)
 ```

+'for' is a way of repeating things in Python.

 ```
 # 'x' is a loop counter